thomasabishop/eolas/zk/0716531c_rewilding_the_internet.md

   capital and western imperialism
 - the saturation of pornography and dehumanising media more generally

-This has also involved the reshaping of Internet users themselves, from active and independent _agents_, to drone-like passive _consumers_ of drivel engineered to maximise 'engagement' (the monopolisation of attention), where users are like the viewers of _Infinite Jest_.
+Thbs has also involved the reshaping of Internet users themselves, from active and independent _agents_, to drone-like passive _consumers_ of drivel engineered to maximise 'engagement' (the monopolisation of attention), where users are like the viewers of _Infinite Jest_.
 See, e.g TikTok and its clones.